PAL: Peer Assistance Leaders

 Promoting Student Success: Effective AODV Prevention in Tough Times

-Evelyn Nadel, Ed.M., the Associate Dean of Students and Director of Community Relations, was invited to present a poster on PAL for the U.S. Department of Education's (ED) 2010 National Meeting (NM) on Alcohol, Drug Abuse, and Violence Prevention in Higher Education.
+Evelyn Nadel, Ed.M., Senior Director of Community Relations, was invited to present a poster on PAL for the U.S. Department of Education's (ED) 2010 National Meeting (NM) on Alcohol, Drug Abuse, and Violence Prevention in Higher Education.
 It was sponsored by The Office of Safe and Drug-Free Schools (OSDFS).
 The meeting was held October 18-20, 2010, in Maryland (near Washington, DC).
 The conference theme was "Promoting Student Success: Effective AODV Prevention in Tough Times".
 Ms. Nadel's proposal / poster was "Peer Assistance Leaders - A Community-Wide Initiative".

 The invitation to present was an honor and the presentation / poster was very well received.